-“5 to Drive” National Teen Driver Safety Week (October 16th – 22nd) is the perfect time to talk to your teen about safe driving habits and Arizona teen driver laws.
-Especially, with all the distractions that go along with Halloween just around the corner.
-Costumed characters on streets and in parking lots, parties and other nighttime activities increase the odds of a teen car accident.
+National Teen Driver Safety Week (October 18-24, 2020) is the perfect time to talk to your teen about safe driving habits and Arizona teen driver laws.
+With all the distractions that go along with Halloween just around the corner, the “5 to Drive” rules can be a lifesaver.
+The holiday brings a number of distractions, especially at nighttime, that increase the odds of a teen car accident.

-At Lerner and Rowe, our Yuma personal in jury attorneys have experience representing car accidents caused by inexperienced or dangerous teen drivers.
-In an effort to encourage teens to be smarter and proactive drivers, we’re sharing NHTSA’s “5 to Drive” rules.
+At Lerner and Rowe, our Yuma personal injury attorneys have experience representing car accidents caused by inexperienced or dangerous teen drivers.
+In an effort to encourage teens to be smarter and proactive drivers, we recommend following NHTSA’s “5 to Drive” rules.

 The following “5 to Drive” rules were created to keep teen drivers safe behind the wheel:

-Whether passengers are in the back seat or front seat, the driver needs to check and make sure that each person in the car is buckled up before taking off.
+Whether in the back or front seat, the driver needs to check that everyone in the car is buckled up.

 Driving should demand teen drivers’ full attention, especially on Halloween, when kids may unexpectedly dart across the street.
 Arizona doesn’t have a statewide ban on texting while driving, but the cities of Tucson, Phoenix, and Flagstaff, as well as Pima and Coconino counties, do.

 Speeding is dangerous for drivers of any age, but even more so for less experienced drivers.
-Not only does it reduce a driver’s reaction time, it also takes longer to stop if a pedestrian or other road hazard should appear.
+It reduces a driver’s reaction time and takes longer to stop if a pedestrian or other road hazard should appear.